Skip to main content

 For those committed to people and place

 Communities thrive when local decision-makers and activists can creatively implement solutions for the social, economic, cultural and environmental challenges the community faces.
-The M.S. in Sociology - Community Development Specialization offers students an opportunity to study with leading educators, researchers, and practitioners representing diverse fields including community and regional planning, architecture, sociology, Native American studies, economics, and natural resources.
+The M.S. in community development offers students an opportunity to study with leading educators, researchers and practitioners representing diverse fields including community and regional planning, architecture, sociology, Native American studies, economics and natural resources.

 Is it for you?